-GE Capital UK Funding Unlimited Company Statement of Directors' responsibilities for the half-year ended 30 June 2023
+GE Capital European Funding Unlimited Company Statement of Directors' responsibilities for the half-year ended 30 June 2023

-The Directors are responsible for preparing a half-yearly financial report in accordance with the Financial Conduct Authority's Transparency Rules.
+The Directors are responsible for preparing a half-yearly financial report in accordance with the Transparency (Directive 2004/109/EC) Regulations 2007 ("Transparency Directive"), the Transparency Rules of the Central Bank of Ireland and the Financial Conduct Authority's Transparency Rules.

-In preparing the condensed set of financial statements included within the half-yearly financial report, the Directors are required to:
+In preparing the condensed set of financial statements included within the half-yearly financial report, the directors are required to:

-- prepare and present the condensed set of financial statements in accordance with IAS 34 Interim Financial Reporting as adopted by the EU and the Financial Conduct Authority's Transparency Rules; - ensure the condensed set of financial statements has adequate disclosures; - select and apply appropriate accounting policies; and - make accounting estimates that are reasonable in the circumstances.
+- prepare and present the condensed set of financial statements in accordance with IAS 34 Interim Financial Reporting as adopted by the EU, the Transparency Directive the Transparency Rules of the Central Bank of Ireland and the Financial Conduct Authority's Transparency Rules; - ensure the condensed set of financial statements has adequate disclosures; - select and apply appropriate accounting policies; and - make accounting estimates that are reasonable in the circumstances.

-The Directors are responsible for designing, implementing and maintaining such internal controls as they determine is necessary to enable the preparation of the condensed set of financial statements that is free from material misstatement whether due to fraud or error.
+The directors are responsible for designing, implementing and maintaining such internal controls as they determine is necessary to enable the preparation of the condensed set of financial statements that is free from material misstatement whether due to fraud or error.